material-components/material-components-web/packages/mdc-line-ripple/README.md

 `setAttr(attr: string, value: string) => void` | Sets an attribute with a given value on the root element `registerEventHandler(evtType: string, handler: EventListener) => void` | Registers an event listener on the root element for a given event
 `deregisterEventHandler(handler: EventListener) => void` | Deregisters an event listener on the root element for a given event
-`notifyAnimationEnd() => void` | Emits a custom event "MDCLineRipple:animation-end" denoting the line ripple has finished its animation; either the activate or deactivate animation

 ### `MDCLineRippleFoundation`